 The country in our hypothetical thought experiment carves itself into four regions.
 We have New Dixie, The Yankee Union, Communist Pacifica, and Cowboy Country, occasionally derogatorily referred to as “Greater Texas.”
-Woodward’s Left Coast becomes the power element in Communist Pacifica.
-Yankeedom also becomes a power player as they scoop up the rust belt elements of Woodward’s Midlands.
-Woodward’s Greater Appalachia, being settled by the Scots, is stuck in their oh so common historical trap of being carved up and beholden to stronger political players in the form of either New Dixie or Cowboy Country.
-Cowboy Country itself becomes an interesting dynamic, leveraging geography and shared lifestyle to internalize the value sets from Woodward’s El Norte, Greater Appalachia, the Midlands, and the Far West.
+Woodard’s Left Coast becomes the power element in Communist Pacifica.
+Yankeedom also becomes a power player as they scoop up the rust belt elements of Woodard’s Midlands.
+Woodard’s Greater Appalachia, being settled by the Scots, is stuck in their oh so common historical trap of being carved up and beholden to stronger political players in the form of either New Dixie or Cowboy Country.
+Cowboy Country itself becomes an interesting dynamic, leveraging geography and shared lifestyle to internalize the value sets from Woodard’s El Norte, Greater Appalachia, the Midlands, and the Far West.
 The New Dixie dynamic doesn’t change much from what we generally understand now to be “Southern State Dynamics.”

 Critiquing this projection: